T-Felm-Lee/Dev-Env/README.md

  - I reccomend you use this if you are compiling once or twice, any more than that make a build.bat file in the dir and call that (shown below).

 2. You are using "ENTER GENERIC TEXT EDITOR NAME HERE" and need to compile:
- - yourprojectname.cpp need to be compiled but you don't have a compiler attached to NP++
+ - yourprojectname.cpp needs to be compiled but you don't have a compiler attached to your text editor.
  - create a build.bat file located in your code folder where yourprojectname.cpp is at with the following code:

 ```